burnt0rice/schreib/README.md

 - Real-time Preview: Preview your markdown content in real-time, allowing you to see the changes as you type.

 ## Getting Started
+### Download
+You can download the latest version from the release page: [https://github.com/burnt0rice/schreib/releases](https://github.com/burnt0rice/schreib/releases)

+### Build it yourself
 Clone the repository
 ```
 git clone https://github.com/burnt0rice/schreib